 Migrating data from Elasticsearch to Yandex Managed Service for OpenSearch

-- Set up the source cluster.
+- Configure the source cluster.

 - Prepare your test data.